 To see details on all of the library's policies, click here to download a copy of our policy manual.

 In its current location at 3939 Central Ave NE, the Columbia Heights Public Library finds itself a mere stone’s throw from its original location at the Heights Theater building, where it shared a small space with the theater and a handful of other businesses back in 1928.
 The library has been housed in a half dozen buildings since its inception and is steeped in Columbia Heights history.
 Harriet Blythe founded the Columbia Heights Library in 1928 as part of her Red Wagon Brigade, a project headed by Blythe and the Silver Lake School Mothers Club to collect books, magazines, and furniture for the first public library in Columbia Heights, which opened Dec 3, 1928, at 3949 Central Ave NE, in the Heights Theater.
 Learn more about the Library's history here.

 The library's award-winning new home was completed in 2016 on budget and ahead of schedule.
-The 22,565 square-foot building provides print and digital collections, community meeting spaces, educational and recreational programming, and 20 computer stations.
-The study rooms, small meeting rooms, and the Community Room received more than 3,200 public reservations in 2017, representing a 93 percent increase in reservations compared to the old building.
+The 22,565-square-foot building provides print and digital collections, community meeting spaces, educational and recreational programming, and 20 computer stations.
+The study rooms, small meeting rooms, and Community Room received more than 3,200 public reservations in 2017, representing a 93 percent increase in reservations compared to the old building.